gis-rpd/pipelines/README.md

   want to set the CSV delimiter with `-d`, e.g. `-d ,`
 - Use the created yaml file as input for the pipeline wrapper (option `--sample-cfg your.yaml`)

-Please note, not all pipelines support this feature (for example the somatic pipelines don't), but most do, e.g. GATK, Lacer-LoFreq.
-In some cases multisample processing can lead to very high memory consumption by the snakemake master process itself, a side-effect which is hard to predict.
+Please note, not all pipelines support this feature, for example the Chipseq and all somatic pipelines.
+In some cases multisample processing can lead to very high memory consumption by the snakemake master process itself, a side-effect which is hard to predict (the master process will be killed).

 The above configuration can be used for single sample processing as well, however, for single samples the corresponding use of options